basementstudio/basement-grotesque/README.md

 We set out inspired by the expressiveness of early 19th-century grotesque typefaces and the boldness and striking visuals of the contemporary revival of brutalist aesthetics.
 This is the first step in a very ambitious path we’ve set for ourselves.

-Currency, basement grotesques count with 415 unique glyphs
+Currently, it has 415 unique glyphs and counting...

 ## **License**